mononoor/SNI-Spoofing/README.md

 ## English

+**Disclaimer**

+**This project is provided for educational and research purposes only.**
+**The authors and contributors are not responsible for any misuse, damage, or legal consequences resulting from the use of this software.
+Users are solely responsible for complying with applicable local laws and regulations.**
+**Use at your own risk.**

 **Bypass DPI** by employing SNI spoofing and clean‑IP routing.
 This GUI‑based tool launches the SNI‑spoofing engine, displays real‑time route statistics, and logs activity.

 ### 🎯 Project Goal